 There is an over-representation of learning disorders in children from disadvantaged social backgrounds.
 This is why, in France, Mila plans for its solution to be certified as a medical device in 2022 and in the medium term to be covered by health insurance.

 Mila is currently planning to enter the U.S. market.
 There is a clear interest in this home-based solution, offered in addition to therapy with a healthcare professional.
-In the context of the French Health Care NEXT Program, Mila will meet insurance companies and mutuals as well as schools and hospitals to present its solution.
+In the context of the Next French Healthcare, Mila will meet insurance companies and mutuals as well as schools and hospitals to present its solution.